 It is also true, however, that blends are often high quality beans mixed with low quality ones to keep costs down.
 This is a bit of a disappointment but when you consider the price of a single blend top quality coffee, sometimes a little bit of lower quality coffee is a good thing.
 Otherwise, if you’re drinking a lot of coffee, you may find yourself needing to remortgage to keep up with the cost of the good stuff.

-As with all coffee, there is a lot more to it than the beans, you can make or break your drink in the grind, roast or the technique used to make it too, so while all this information is worth bearing in mind, there is magic in the art of coffee-making which doesn’t come across in all the science.
+As with all coffee, there is a lot more to it than the beans, you can make or break your drink in the grind, roast or the technique used to make it too.
+If your coffee is not fresh that will change the flavor too, so while all this information is worth bearing in mind, there is magic in the art of coffee-making which doesn’t come across in all the science.
 You can read everything there is to read on the subject and still fail to make good coffee, it takes trial and error and a whole lot of practice, but it is certainly worth the effort.